rapid7/Rapid7-Labs/README.md

 ## About Rapid7 Labs
-[Rapid7 Labs](https://www.rapid7.com/blog/tag/research/) dedicated to providing cutting-edge cybersecurity research and solutions.
-Our team focuses on developing innovative tools and resources to tackle evolving digital threats.
+[Rapid7 Labs](https://www.rapid7.com/blog/tag/research/) operates as the division of Rapid7 focused on threat research.
+It is renowned for providing comprehensive threat intelligence, research and analytics.

 ## Table of Contents